Australian Market Modestly Higher - NewsBreak

 NASDAQ

-Fintel reports that BlackRock has filed a 13G/A form with the SEC disclosing ownership of 11.26MM shares of Twilio Inc (TWLO).
-This represents 6.5% of the company.
-In their previous filing dated February 8, 2022 they reported 9.30MM shares and 5.50% of the company, an increase in shares of 21.16% and an increase in total ownership of 1.00% (calculated as current - previous percent ownership).
+Fintel reports that BlackRock has filed a 13G/A form with the SEC disclosing ownership of 15.77MM shares of Cytokinetics, Inc. (CYTK).
+This represents 16.7% of the company.
+In their previous filing dated January 26, 2023 they reported 14.97MM shares and 16.00% of the company, an increase in shares of 5.35% and an increase in total ownership of 0.70% (calculated as current - previous percent ownership).

 NASDAQ